 Scripted Digital Series

-- Submissions must be accompanied by a $35 (early deadline), $40 (regular deadline), or $45 (late deadline) submission fee PER ENTRY and a completed online entry form
+- Submissions must be accompanied by the applicable submission fee PER ENTRY and a completed online entry form

 - Once an entry payment has been processed we cannot provide a refund.
 If a payment is disputed, the account holder may be subject to any fees.

 - Submissions must be the original work of the applicant(s).
 Neither the Festival nor its jurists investigates or attests to the authenticity of an applicant’s statement of authorship or rights.

 - Applicants may submit both filmed episodes and scripted episodes of their series, but each will require a separate application and payment.

 - If a submission involves two or more writers as applicants, the monetary prize and any reimbursements will be divided equally among them and only one Typewriter Award will be provided.

 - Awards are based on overall merit of the entries.
 Judges reserve the right not to grant an award.

 - Entrants that advance to the Semifinalist level will be asked to provide a treatment of their vision for the series and how subsequent episodes will unfold.

 Produced Series Rules